tropicsquare/libtropic-linux/TS1302_devkit/README.md

 For each example, a binary will be created in the build directory.
 Once all examples are built, **continue with the following section**.

-### Run Basic Example: Read CHIP ID and firmware version
+### Run a Basic Example: Read CHIP ID and firmware versions
 First, it is recommended to run the **lt_ex_show_chip_id_and_fwver** example.
 This example will print, among other information, the CHIP ID and TROPIC01's firmware versions.

 To run this example, execute: